KhaledQasim/KhaledQasim/README.md

 # Hi there 👋
 - 🛡️ I hold a bachelor's degree in cybersecurity.
 - 👨🏻‍💻 Like to code in pyhton, javascript (React) and java
-- My hobbies are playing rugby🏉 and eating ༼ つ ◕_◕ ༽つ🍰🍔🍕
+- My hobbies are rock climbing,rugby and eating ༼ つ ◕_◕ ༽つ🍰🍔🍕

 <!--